Federal Work-Study Program

-The Womens Law Caucus offers the Mary Jo Frug Grant to 2-3 students who will be working the public interest field in an unpaid internship during the Summer Work-Study Program.
+The Womens Law Caucus offers the Mary Jo Frug Grant to a limited number of students who will be working the public interest field in an unpaid internship during the Summer Work-Study Program.
 Please contact the Office of Financial Aid or the Womens Law Caucus (via Twen on Westlaw) for more information about this grant.

 - Off-campus: $11.00/hr

 - Academic Year: starts first day of classes - August 2015

 - Summer: Beginning May 2015

 Work-Study and Effects on your Financial Aid Budget:

 Work-study impacts borrowing abilities.
 Students are allowed to borrow/receive awards up to a certain pre-set moderate budget each year.
 Summer Work-Study funds awarded are applied to the upcoming academic year budget, and as a result, the amount that can be borrowed through loan programs will be reduced.
 Please put aside funds you earn during the summer and budget them accordingly.